Frequently Asked Questions About the Ed.D.

-The embedding of the doctoral dissertation within the entire program makes the Ed.D. program at UNE unique.
+The embedding of the doctoral dissertation development within the entire program makes the Ed.D. program at UNE unique.
 Many doctoral programs, whether they are face-to-face, hybrid, or online, start off with coursework and then only start to look at the dissertation materials late in the program.
 This allows far too much time to pass without refining the dissertation topic.
 At UNE, students begin to work on their topic exploration starting the very moment they do their admissions essay.
-You can anticipate having a proposal in hand by the middle of your program, so you can follow through with revisions, data collection, and a conclusion in a timely fashion.

 UNE’s Ed.D. program is well-suited for professionals in a variety of industries.
-Our students and graduates run the gamut from K-12 teachers to superintendents, from non-profit workers to military officers, and from healthcare to finance.
+Our students and graduates run the gamut from K-12 teachers to superintendents, from non-profit workers to military officers, and from healthcare to finance and business.
 There is no one perfect candidate or background.
-Anyone interested in furthering themselves as a leader should consider how UNE’s online Ed.D. program could benefit their personal and professional goals.
+Anyone interested in furthering themselves as a leader and professional should consider how UNE’s online Ed.D. program could benefit their personal and professional goals.

 Another reason to consider our program is the opportunity to explore an interest in intellectual development and scholarship.
 Our program requires original research and relies on the application of theory and research to practice.
 We have engaged with our students and faculty to create a truly integrated program in which lessons are immediately applicable to almost any work situation.